Frankfurt Motor Show 2019: All you need to know

 Audi had a range of interesting cars on show, with plenty of electrification.
 This includes the four-door Coupé A7 Sportback that will be available as a plug-in hybrid.
 Joining the car was a striking AI:TRAIL quattro concept that Audi was touting as the off-roader of the future.

-With a large stand, BMW had plenty to showcase but stealing the show-space was its new Concept 4 that’s been created to show possible future BMW styling queues, such as the ever-growing kidney grille that takes more than just centre stage.
+With a large stand, BMW had plenty to showcase but stealing the show-space was its new Concept 4 that’s been created to show possible future BMW styling cues, such as the ever-growing kidney grille that takes more than just centre stage.
 Adding drama to the stand was the Vision M Next coupé – an electric vehicle that could be destined to replace the i8.
 Another ‘future’ highlight was the BMW i Hydrogen NEXT, which shows BMW hasn’t forgotten about fuel cell electric vehicles, and could indicate a hydrogen-powered BMW i vehicle is in the works.

 BMW i wasn’t solely used to demonstrate concepts, however, with new BMW i3s Edition RoadStyle and limited production run BMW i8 Ultimate Sophisto Edition taking some of the limelight with copper-design accents, as is increasingly becoming the norm for EVs.